 Silvia enjoys curating student work; among other events, she organized “nARTure.
 Reshaping Eco-Art” at the Slater Concourse at the Tufts Art Gallery in 2018 and the SMFA Graduating Students Show in 2015.

-Silvia chairs the Sustainability Task Force at SMFA; she is also an Eco-Ambassador and a member of the Green Fund Steering Committee at Tufts.
+Silvia chairs the Sustainability Committee at SMFA; she is also an Eco-Ambassador and a member of the Green Fund Steering Committee at Tufts.
 Finally, Silvia is affiliated faculty at the Tufts Institute for the Environment (TIE) and the International Literary and Visual Studies Program (ILVS).
 She serves as a member of TIE's Internal Advisory Committee and ILVS's Executive Committee.
 Silvia is an advisor for Environmental Studies and ILVS, and some of her courses are cross-listed with ENVS and Italian Studies.

 In addition to art and its complex histories, Silvia's passions include cooking, gardening, traveling, yoga, and animals.
 Silvia loves spending time with her family, including her spoiled rabbit, Buddy.